Whether you are a closet binger, or slightly overdo it when feeling an unpleasant emotion, emotional eaters come in all shapes and sizes.

 If it is there, you’ll eat it.
 Any mood will do, you will rationalize and lie to yourself until you are convinced that the snack should be yours.

-Many of us see food as comfort to us, especially sweets.
+In my Diet Coach experience I've learned that many of us see food as comfort to us, especially sweets.
 Sometimes it feels like it’s just calling to you, doesn’t it?

 What is the difference between physical hunger and emotional hunger?